How Lice Spread: Do Lice Jump?

 One of the best forms of prevention is making your hair undesirable to lice.
 You can use lice’s powerful sense of smell against them by putting scents in the hair that repel lice.
 There are 19 Fragrances that lice hate, and if you have those scents in your hair, then lice are more likely to leave you alone.

 Scents that deter lice are often called lice repellents.
 You can make your own lice repellent spray using my DIY tutorial.
 But, don’t just buy any repellent thinking they’re all excellent.

 In the unfortunate event that you have lice, I am sorry.
 Dealing with lice is the worst!
-It is especially difficult these days because the new strain of super lice is resistant to almost all over the counter products.
+It is especially difficult these days because the new strain of super lice is resistant to almost all over-the-counter products.
 Lice treatments that were effective 20 years ago no longer work on today’s head lice.
-If you have tried an over the counter treatment and you keep getting lice back then, you most likely have super lice.
+If you have tried an over-the-counter treatment and you keep getting lice back then, you most likely have super lice.
 Here's how you can be lice-free by the end of the day in three simple steps.